 Where is the Oregon National Historic Trail?

-Where can I obtain a map and brochure for the Oregon National Historic Trail?
+Where can I obtain a map and brochure for the Trail?

 Trail brochures may be obtained from a number of locations.
 Many museums and visitor centers along the trail distribute our free brochures.
-The Places to Go page provides a sample of some of the sites along the trail that may carry our publications.
-See our Publications page to download brochures directly or email us to request one.
+Places to Go provides a sample of some of the sites along the trail that may carry our publications.
+Trail Brochures can be downloaded directly or email us to request one.

-How do I visit or follow the Oregon National Historic Trail?
+How do I visit or follow the Trail?

 Where can I get my Passport stamped?